theislab/campa/docs/source/overview.rst

 of CSLs inside each cell.

-CAMPA both contains a high-level API for easy access to the workflow, a low-level class-based access to all functions for more detailled control, and a CLI for all steps except the manual cluster annotation step.
+CAMPA both contains a high-level API for easy access to the workflow, a low-level class-based access to all functions for more detailed control, and a CLI for all steps except the manual cluster annotation step.
 Depending on your data size, you might want to run long-running steps of the CAMPA workflow on a HPC cluster.

 .. _campa-config: